-- 1. Any medicinal substance which bears the legend, "RX ONLY" or "Caution: federal law prohibits dispensing without a prescription"; - Insuling - 3.
+- 1. Any medicinal substance which bears the legend, "RX ONLY" or "Caution: federal law prohibits dispensing without a prescription"; - 2.
+Insulin: - 3.
 Any medicinal substance of which at least one ingredient is a federal legend drug in a therapeutic amount; and - 4.
 Any medicinal substance which has been approved by the Oregon Health Evidence Review as effective for the treatment of a particular indication.

 Prescription Drugs, including oral, topical and injectable medications delivered, injected or administered to you by a physician, other provider, or trained person in a Provider's office or other facility are not covered under your Prescription Drug Benefit.
 Prescription drugs administered in a Provider's office or other facility are subject to the applicable benefit.
-For example, Prescription Drugs delivered in a Provider's Office are subject to your Allergy Shots, Allergy Serums, Injectable and Infused Medications benefit.
-See section 4.3.5.
-Select self-administered injectable medications may allow for a 60-day transition period for a member to receive the drug at the provider's office, clinic, or facility.
+For example, Prescription Drugs delivered in a Provider's Office are subject to your Allergy Shots and Allergy Serums benefit (see section 5.10.1).
+For details about Injectable and Infused Medications, refer to sections 5.10.2, 5.6, and 5.11.1.

+Select self-administered injectable medications are medications which have been identified as being medically appropriate for administration by a patient or their caregiver, safely and effectively, without medical supervision.
+Certain medications considered to be usually self-administered by the patient or their caregiver are excluded from coverage under the medical benefit without Prior Authorization.
+A transition period may be allowed for a member to receive the drug at the Provider's office, clinic, or facility.
 A list of these drugs, the Self-Administered Drug List, can be found on the Providence Pharmacy Resource website at ProvidenceHealthPlan.com/pharmacy.
-After this transition period, the member will need to self-administer at home and Your prescription drug benefit applies.
+After this transition period, the member will need to self-administer at home and Your Prescription Drug Benefit applies.